+As you may be aware, late last night (March 2) Governor Brian Kemp and Dr. Kathleen Toomey, commissioner of the Georgia Department of Public Health (DPH) and chair of the governor’s COVID-19 task force, confirmed two cases of the virus in Fulton County.
 The coronavirus was first detected in Wuhan City, Hubei Province, China and has since been detected in more than 35 locations internationally, including cases in the United States.

 According to DPH, symptoms of COVID-19 may resemble the common cold or seasonal flu, which is a far greater risk this time of year.
 The best way to prevent infection with any respiratory virus is to use the same preventative strategies used during a normal cold and flu season: get a flu shot, wash hands regularly, cover coughs and sneezes, and stay home when experiencing symptoms of illness until they resolve.
 It is important to remember that viruses cannot target people from specific populations, ethnicities or racial backgrounds and this type of stigma should be avoided.

 Since early last week, The Georgia Municipal Association (GMA) has been in contact with DPH and has full access to the Department’s Joint Information Center, which includes accurate and consistent messaging updates to disseminate to Georgia cities.
 We will be diligent in sharing the vetted information we receive with you.
 GMA is currently working with DPH to share more information specific to local governments, but wanted to make you aware of several useful links in the meantime.
 Below, we’ve compiled a list of useful resources to prevent, identify and treat (if needed) cases of COVID-19.
 Please review and share this information as an informational tool for your neighbors.